-PROJECTS presents a series of six thought-provoking, large scale installations situated throughout the Fair.
+PROJECTS presents a series of thought-provoking, large scale installations situated throughout the Fair.

-This year, PROJECTS features two important facets of contemporary art practice today: progressive mediums such as technology, augmented reality and kinetic art, alongside insightful historical and cultural narratives.
-Six cutting-edge installations have been selected, featuring: PENELOPE DAVIS (Australia); JUN ONG (Malaysia); YANG JUNG UK (South Korea); ENTANG WIHARSO (Indonesia); ANDREA WOLF (Chile) and KAROLINA ZIULKOSKI (Brazil); and ZHANG XIAODONG (China).
+For 2018, PROJECTS featured two important facets of contemporary art practice: progressive mediums such as technology, augmented reality and kinetic art, alongside insightful historical and cultural narratives.
+Six cutting-edge installations were selected, featuring: PENELOPE DAVIS (Australia); JUN ONG (Malaysia); YANG JUNG UK (South Korea); ENTANG WIHARSO (Indonesia); ANDREA WOLF (Chile) and KAROLINA ZIULKOSKI (Brazil); and ZHANG XIAODONG (China).

 book installation using Accordion-Dragon scale binding